tableau/tableau-viz-lwc/README.md

     - Enter the URL of the Tableau viz that contains the sales data you want to display.

     - Provide the name of the the Tableau field to use for filtering.
 The Tableau field needs to be the name of a field in the viz that you are embedding.
-For example, the viz might contain a field for the account ID.
+For example, the viz might contain a field for the `User ID`.

     - Provide the name of the the Salesforce field to use in filtering.
-The Salesforce field needs to specify a qualified field name for that page.
-For example, on the opportunity record page, you could use `Opportunity.AccountId`.
+You can select the qualified field names for the page from the drop-down list.
+For example, on the account record page, you could select `Owner ID`.

     When the values from these two fields match, the LWC will automatically filter the Tableau viz.